-$0.25 EPS Expected for Design Therapeutics, Inc. (NASDAQ:DSGN) This Quarter

-Wall Street brokerages expect Design Therapeutics, Inc. (NASDAQ:DSGN – Get Rating) to announce ($0.25) earnings per share for the current quarter, Zacks reports.
-Zero analysts have made estimates for Design Therapeutics’ earnings, with the lowest EPS estimate coming in at ($0.26) and the highest estimate coming in at ($0.25).
-Design Therapeutics reported earnings of ($0.14) per share during the same quarter last year, which indicates a negative year-over-year growth rate of 78.6%.
-The business is expected to announce its next quarterly earnings report on Monday, January 1st.
+Brokerages predict that Design Therapeutics, Inc. (NASDAQ:DSGN – Get Rating) will announce earnings of ($0.25) per share for the current fiscal quarter, Zacks Investment Research reports.
+Zero analysts have issued estimates for Design Therapeutics’ earnings.
+The lowest EPS estimate is ($0.26) and the highest is ($0.25).
+Design Therapeutics reported earnings of ($0.14) per share during the same quarter last year, which would indicate a negative year over year growth rate of 78.6%.
+The business is expected to announce its next earnings results on Monday, January 1st.

 On average, analysts expect that Design Therapeutics will report full-year earnings of ($1.11) per share for the current year, with EPS estimates ranging from ($1.17) to ($1.05).
-For the next financial year, analysts forecast that the firm will report earnings of ($1.49) per share, with EPS estimates ranging from ($1.72) to ($1.26).
-Zacks’ EPS averages are an average based on a survey of sell-side research analysts that follow Design Therapeutics.
+For the next fiscal year, analysts anticipate that the business will report earnings of ($1.49) per share, with EPS estimates ranging from ($1.72) to ($1.26).
+Zacks’ EPS averages are a mean average based on a survey of research firms that cover Design Therapeutics.

-Design Therapeutics (NASDAQ:DSGN – Get Rating) last announced its quarterly earnings results on Monday, May 9th.
-The company reported ($0.24) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.22) by ($0.02).
+Design Therapeutics (NASDAQ:DSGN – Get Rating) last issued its quarterly earnings results on Monday, May 9th.
+The company reported ($0.24) EPS for the quarter, missing analysts’ consensus estimates of ($0.22) by ($0.02).

-In related news, Director Arsani William purchased 25,000 shares of the company’s stock in a transaction that occurred on Monday, March 21st.
-The stock was acquired at an average price of $18.99 per share, with a total value of $474,750.00.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director Stella Xu sold 565,425 shares of Design Therapeutics stock in a transaction dated Friday, March 18th.
-The shares were sold at an average price of $19.07, for a total value of $10,782,654.75.
-The disclosure for this sale can be found here.
-25.70% of the stock is owned by insiders.
+In related news, Director Stella Xu sold 565,425 shares of Design Therapeutics stock in a transaction on Friday, March 18th.
+The stock was sold at an average price of $19.07, for a total transaction of $10,782,654.75.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, Director Arsani William acquired 25,000 shares of the company’s stock in a transaction that occurred on Monday, March 21st.
+The shares were acquired at an average cost of $18.99 per share, with a total value of $474,750.00.
+The disclosure for this purchase can be found here.
+25.70% of the stock is owned by company insiders.

 About Design Therapeutics (Get Rating)